-Avoid power/control struggles - Fighting for control only retraumatizes.
+- Avoid power/control struggles Fighting for control only retraumatizes.
 Avoid phrases like "tough love" or "because I said so."
-Instead, try to understand the reason for behavior and adjust your strategy accordingly (i.e. collaborative problem solving, tactile distractions, safe spaces or peace corners).
-Do not "corner" someone emotionally - Just as you wouldn't want to corner someone physically, don't corner them emotionally either.
-Don't use something they've disclosed to you against them and avoid making the student feel emotionally vulnerable (i.e. if you find out the student has been drinking, don't respond by making reference to his parents' drinking problem if that is something he has shared in the past).
-Help individual students find coping strategies for stressors - This is related to the strategy of prevention rather than punishment.
-Instead of and actually escalate the problem rather than solve it.
-It is much more effective to take a tone and approach of partnership in resolving conflict.
+Instead, try to understand the reason for behavior and adjust your strategy accordingly (i.e. collaborative problem solving, tactile distractions, safe spaces or peace corners). - Do not "corner" someone emotionally Just as you wouldn't want to corner someone physically, don't corner them emotionally either.
+Don't use something they've disclosed to you against them and avoid making the student feel emotionally vulnerable (i.e. if you find out the student has been drinking, don't respond by making reference to his parents' drinking problem if that is something he has shared in the past). - Help individual students find coping strategies for stressors This is related to the strategy of prevention rather than punishment.
+Instead of asserting control, it is more effective to partner with the student to come up with a plan for identifying triggers and coping strategies.
+For example, maybe the student keeps a small photo collage of things she loves tucked away in her desk and pulls it out when she needs to be reminded that her current stress will pass and she will feel happy again.
+Having a coping strategy will help the student to feel emotionally safe because they have more control over their own feelings as well as socially safe because they feel they have a partner (the teacher or other adult) to help them sort it out.